Montsalvat: Cultural depictions

+With the introduction of television, the European and medieval buildings quickly became a popular location for locally-filmed commercials.
+Crawford Productions utilized it a number of times, including for its late 1960s spy series Hunter.
 It has been one of the filming locations for two vampire films, Thirst in 1979, and Queen of the Damned (2002).

 It was used for the opening scenes of John D. Lamond's Ozploitation film, Felicity (1979).

 Montsalvat was used as an abandoned monastery in episode 4 of Neighbours in 1985.
 In episode 5600 of Neighbours in 2008, it doubled as Portugal.

-It was also the location for Libby and Dans wedding.
+It was used as a filming location for Skithouse.

 It was used for an episode of Miss Fisher's Murder Mysteries in 2013.
 The episode was titled "Murder under the Mistletoe" and was broadcast on ABC1 on 22 December 2013.

 It was used for the wedding scene in Season 6 of the Australian drama Offspring in 2016.

 Scenes for Judy and Punch (2019) set in 17th century Britain were filmed here.

+The finale of The Bachelor Australia in 2023 was filmed at Montsalvat.